Talat Aziz: Musical career

 Aziz took his initial training in music from Kirana Gharana.
 He was trained primarily by Ustad Samad Khan and later by Ustad Faiyyaz Ahmed Khan.

 After his initial training, Aziz learnt music from the Ghazal singer Mehdi Hassan.
 He appeared with him in many concerts in India and worldwide.

 He released his first album in 1980, under Jagjit Singh titled Jagjit Singh presents Talat Aziz.
-In 1981, he sang in the film Umrao Jaan where he sang alongside Lata Mangeshkar.
+In 1981, he sang in the film Umrao Jaan.

 He has sung many songs for composers Laxmikant–Pyarelal and Rajesh Roshan.

 Aziz has also composed music for various TV serials.
 He composed music for serials such as Deewar, Baaz, Adhikaar, Ghutan, Sailaab, Aashirwad and Noorjahan.
 He composed music and sung for a feature film titled Majaz: Ae Gham-e-Dil Kya Karun.
 This film was produced by Shakeel Akhtar and was a biography on the poet Majaz.
 He has released many albums and has collaborated with singers such as Sonu Nigam, Lata Mangeshkar, Asha Bhosle, Ghulam Ali, Hariharan and Pankaj Udhas.